-Avoiding sun exposure could help reduce the risk of developing the condition (3).
+Avoiding sun exposure and using good-quality sunscreen could help reduce the risk of developing the condition (3).

 Vitiligo is depigmentation of the skin due to the loss of melanocytes, which are the cells that produce the skin pigment called melanin.
 Vitiligo can affect both sun-exposed and unexposed areas of the body.
 Depigmentation of the lips and graying of hair are often seen in vitiligo.

 - Causes of vitiligo